rybrennan/reach-project/README.md

  - revisit to bundle into a `dist` folder
   - Add error Handling
-  x All-things-keyboard and UI'y x A mySQL based scoreboard component x And mysql in general x AWS EC2 deploy
+  x All-things-keyboard and UI'y x A MySQL based scoreboard component x And Mysql in general x AWS EC2 deploy
 	Stretch goals-
 - A dictionary (clue) API- eg
-- and corresponding compomemt
+- and corresponding component
   Stretchy Stretch goals-
   -extract scoreboard module and have it deployed as it's own -standalone app to be rendered
 	- Webscale and test Latency
    in the main app or a proxy
   A lil Over-the-top:
-	-A blockchain powered scorring system of some sort
+	-A blockchain powered scoring system of some sort

 ```